New PRTR-data 2014 in thru.de

 Urban waste water treatment plants release most substances into water bodies

-About 413 PRTR facilities reported releases of substances into water bodies.
-53% of these belong to the sector „Waste and wastewater management”.
-Within this sector, about 205 facilities have a capacity larger than 100.000 PE (population equivalent) thus were the main share of PRTR facilities reported data (see figure 6).
+About 391 PRTR facilities reported releases of substances into water bodies.
+56% of these belong with 220 facilities to the sector „Waste and wastewater management”.
+Within this sector, about 206facilities have a capacity larger than 100.000 PE (population equivalent) thus were the main share of PRTR facilities reported data (see figure 6).

 Note: Release to water bodies only included direct releases.

 Chemical industry and Food industry caused the main releases to water bodies

 About 417 PRTR facilities reported the release of substances into extern waste water treatment plants in 2014.

 Chemical industry (147 facilities) and Food industry (143 facilities) caused the main releases to water bodies (see figure 7).

 Within the sector “Food industry” about 59 facilities for treatment and processing of milk >200t/d make the largest share of PRTR reports.

 Facilities for the production of basic organic chemical (mainly for basic plastics materials) make the largest share of reports from the chemical industry.

 Indirect discharger means discharge of pollutants contained in waste water outside the facility.
 This rule overwrites the indirect discharge regulation as the offsite transfer of waste water may also be done through mobile means (tank-trucks, container).